suren-m/kafka-demos/install/local-linux/Readme.md

 # For example
 mv kafka_2.13-2.8.0 ~./local/bin/

-# Add the path to .bashrc either manually or by doing below.
+# Add the kafka binaries path to .bashrc either manually or by doing below.
 # Make sure to only append.
 Notice the '>>'
 echo 'export PATH=$PATH:$HOME/.local/bin/kafka_2.13-2.8.0/bin' >> ~/.bashrc